memgraph/docs/user_technical/reference_guide/tensorflow.md

 `Host`, `port`, `user`, `password` and `use_ssl` are attributes used for connecting to Memgraph.
-The only different attribute is `output_type`.
+The only different attribute is `output_dtype`.
 `output_dtype` has no default value and it is used to determine the type of output tensor.
 Notice that all data in the output tensor must be of the same type.